dstroud/dreamsequence/README.md

 ## Crow Patching

+Dreamsequence supports using Crow to receive an incoming CV sequence+trigger to feed the CV Harmonizer as well as to send out a CV sequence+trigger, clock, and optional Event triggers.

 - Crow IN 1: CV in, feeding the CV harmonizer
 - Crow IN 2: Trigger in will sample the CV on Crow IN 1
 - Crow OUT 1: V/oct out
 - Crow OUT 2: Trigger or 10v AR envelope out
-- Crow OUT 3: Clock out
+- Crow OUT 3: Clock out (beat-division or PPQN set in "Global:Crow clock" menu item.
-- Crow OUT 4: A trigger can be sent from this output by scheduling an event
+- Crow OUT 4: A trigger can be sent from this output by scheduling an Event.